 - 4 spring onion whites chopped fine

-- 6 to 8 finely chopped garlic cloves
+- 6 to 8 finely crushed garlic cloves

 - 2 tsp kashmiri chilli powder ( keep in mind green chilli is added.
 Adjust to taste)

 - 1/2 cup finely chopped spring onion greens

 - In an iron kadai heat oil , pop in mustard seeds.
 When they splutter add asafoetida and crushed garlic, green chilli, ginger, coriander leaves,saute well till you get the aroma of garlic then add finely chopped spring onion whites and turmeric powder and saute the onions till transluscent.

 - Then add spring onion greens and saute well .
 Add salt,stir and then add the water+ gramflour + red chilli powder paste and bring to a boil stirring continuously.
 As it cooks it thickens.
 Keep stirring till cooked.
 Once done add 1tbsp fresh grated coconut and stir well.